adamralph/adamralph.github.com/_posts/2015-03-04-nuget-gallery-casing-woes.md

 So it seems like some parts of the system are referring to the package as `Bau.Xunit` (correct) and others are still referring to it as `Bau.XUnit` (incorrect).
 I suspect this is the root of the problem.

-I've asked NuGet support to look into the problem since, as it stands, the Bau.Xunit package is completely out of action ;-(.
+I've asked NuGet support to look into the problem since, as it stands, the Bau.Xunit package is completely out of action :scream:.